-The parent(s)/guardian and student will be notified by the Assistant Principal, and the testing company IF a positive test result occurs.
-The student, parent/guardian, Assistant Principal, the school nurse, and the student's individual counselor will then set up a time to meet personally to discuss the intervention matrix the student will need to fulfill as a requirement of continued enrollment.
-A first positive test result alone, which is not connected to other violations of the Drug and Alcohol Policy (such as possession of drugs or being under the influence of drugs at Archbishop Carroll High School during the normal course of a school day) or other school policies, will not result in disciplinary action if all steps are followed.
-If the student tests positive a second time, the Assistant Principal will notify the Principal and schedule a meeting between the student, parents, and administrators to discuss possible disciplinary action and if dismissal is warranted.
-If a third positive test takes place, the Assistant Principal will notify parents, and dismissal procedures will take place.
+The parent(s)/guardian and student will be notified by the Director of Student Development, and the testing company IF a positive test result occurs.
+The student, parent/guardian, and Director of Student Development, will then set up a time to meet to discuss the intervention matrix the student will need to fulfill as a requirement of continued enrollment.
 If a parent believes a false positive test occurred, the parent can request an immediate second testing at their expense by the same means and through the same testing company used by Archbishop Carroll High School.